Skip to main content

 Example

-npx uimatch suite path=tests/visual-regression.json concurrency=3
+npx @uimatch/cli suite path=tests/visual-regression.json concurrency=3

 text-diff Command